gregology/gregology.github.io/_posts/2017-09-29-border-bounce-part-1-sailing-sv-catsaway-ep-13.md

 This week we move onto the boat, travel to Oswego and get bounced back to Canada.

 The last couple weeks in Ottawa were a whirlwind of activity - getting the solar system installed on the boat, trying to get a renter for the house, finishing up work, packing the house away, saying goodbye to friends and family, cleaning up the house and setting up an AirBnb.
-Finally the house was clean, thanks to a lot of help from Diana’s parents, Charles and Soph. :)  The kitties were distressed the entire time, as we think they suspected change was on the horizon.
+Finally the house was clean, thanks to a lot of help from Diana's parents, Charles and Soph. :)  The kitties were distressed the entire time, as we think they suspected change was on the horizon.

 It was a cool and rainy day when we drove to the boat.
-Diana’s parents helped us take a carload of things.
+Diana's parents helped us take a carload of things.
 The cats took a while to settle down, as there were new smells and a lot of new noises to get used to.
 The first couple of days on the boat happened to be very windy as well - so they had more than their fair share of halyards slapping and other noises.

 After a few days, the cats were accustomed to their new surroundings and relaxed.
 We decided to start the engine and drive to the gas dock - a short journey for their first time moving the boat.
-Jazz didn’t like the engine starting (no surprise there!), but Hercie was fine.
+Jazz didn't like the engine starting (no surprise there!), but Hercie was fine.
 Jazz came out of her blanket cocoon when we got to the gas dock.

 We had been checking the winds for several days to see when would be the best time to go to Oswego.
 Thursday and Friday seemed like good winds, so we would get good speed.
 Unfortunately, a storm system that was supposed to pass south of us ended up swinging north and gave us more than we had planned.
 After motoring through a squall and having engine problems, we decided to duck into Henderson Bay until the system passed.